 Cost of living in Belarus

 Expat parents should note that there are few international schools in Belarus, and those that are available are mostly located in the capital city, Minsk.
-The standard of education in Belarus is high, and expat parents wanting to stay in Belarus long-term should therefore consider a local public school for their children.
+The standard of education in Belarus is high, and expat parents wanting to stay in the country for longer periods of time should therefore consider a local public school for their children.

 Climate in Belarus

-With a temperate continental climate, expats in Belarus can expect four distinct seasons, made up of warm summers, long cold winters, and mild springs and autumns.
-It rains intermittently throughout spring and summer, while autumns are extremely wet.
+With a temperate continental climate, expats in Belarus can expect four distinct seasons: warm summers, long cold winters, and mild springs and autumns.
+It rains intermittently throughout spring and summer, while autumn is usually extremely wet.
 Snowfall is abundant throughout winter, and temperatures average below freezing during these months.

 Belarus is a charming destination that offers expats a high quality of life at a low cost.
-Although the country is seeing more foreign influence, the government is still primarily in control, and citizens don't have the freedom they do in other countries.
-Expats will therefore have to weigh up the pros and cons of moving to Belarus before committing to the relocation.
+Although the country is seeing more foreign influence, the government is still primarily in control, and citizens don’t have the freedom they might have in other countries.
+You’ll therefore have to weigh up the pros and cons of moving to Belarus before committing to the relocation.

 Fast facts